Gazmaths/gazmaths.github.io/_pages/portfolio.md

 * 📈 Growth in Systems Languages

-Languages such as Go and Rust are seeing increased adoption, signaling a growing interest in performance-oriented and memory-safe programming paradigms.
+Languages such as Go and Rust are seeing increased adoption, signaling growing interest in performance-oriented, memory-safe programming paradigms.

 * 🔄 SQL and Python Remain Consistent